-What's the best toothpaste for people who have a high decay rate? -
+What's the best kind of fluoride toothpaste for people who get a lot of cavities? -

 Picking out an effective anticavity toothpaste really does help to reduce your risk for decay.

 If you have a history of getting a lot of cavities, you'll want to make sure that the toothpaste you use is the best kind possible for preventing tooth decay.

 As evidence, it's been determined that just the act of including an effective fluoride dentifrice into your brushing routine (this even includes any of the OTC products listed on this page) helps to prevent cavities on the order of 24% (vs. a placebo).
 (Marinho 2003) [page references]